Patricia Courtney

-Patricia A. Courtney (October 8, 1931 – July 12, 2003) was an infielder who played in the All-American Girls Professional Baseball League.
+Patricia A. Courtney (October 8, 1931 – July 12, 2003) was an infielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5 ft 5 in, 125 lb, she batted and threw right handed.

 Born in Everett, Massachusetts, Pat Courtney graduated from Everett High School, where she excelled in sports.
 Courtney started playing softball under the guidance of Ed English, a talented multi-sport athlete.
 She later played in a Catholic Youth basketball team coached by Maddy English, who was Ed's kid sister.
 English was already playing in the AAGPBL since its foundation in 1943, and was who arranged for the league's 1950 tryouts to be held locally at the Everett Recreation Center.
 Courtney was invited for a further tryout at South Bend, Indiana in 1950, and was selected to play third base for the Grand Rapids Chicks.
 She spent one month with Grand Rapids, and was transferred to the Chicago Colleens for more training.

 The Colleens was a rookie travelling team that toured with the Springfield Sallies.
 Both teams played exhibition games against each other as they travelled primarily through the eastern half of the United States, while including matches at Yankee Stadium in New York City, Griffith Stadium in Washington, D.C., Municipal Stadium in Cleveland, and Delorimier Stadium in Montreal.

 Courtney collected a batting average of .059 (1-for-17) in 10 games with the Chicks and posted .181 (30-for-166) in 44 games for the Sallies.